railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Control` on the second tab of the order to :guilabel:`From Picking`.

 In this case no invoice, draft state or any other, is generated by the order.
-On the goods receipt note, the field :guilabel:`Invoicing Control` is set to :guilabel:`To be Invoiced`.
+On the goods receipt note, the field :guilabel:`Invoice Control` is set to :guilabel:`To Be Invoiced`.

 The storesperson can then receive different orders.
 If he wants to generate the draft invoice for a goods receipt, he can click the action :guilabel:`Create Invoice`.
 Open ERP asks you then for the